robomean/Formal-Parsers/README.md

 # Parsers
 ## Hello!
-This is my repo dedicated to formal language and parsers.
+This is my repo dedicated to formal languages and parsers.
 To run the tests, write in the console:
 1) chmod +x test.sh
 2) ./test.sh\